Zgoss/COP1500-project-1/README.md

 11. Graduation and work on independent program (2 hours)
 12. Complete independent program (2 hours)
 ### Logs
 - week one: completed why we programed - 3+hrs.
 Learned the very basics and fundamentals of programming.
 Was taught how to install and use python at a beginner level.
-Learned about variables, constants, prompts, and many other programming terms.
-Also learned about statements and functions.
-- week two:
+- week two: completed variables and expressions - 2hrs.
+Learned about type and its' usefulness.Learned about variables, constants, prompts, and many other programming terms.
+Also learned about statements and functions.Also learned the importance of indenting or nesting
-- week three:
+- week three: completed conditional code - 3hrs. learned about comparision operators, sequential execution, and multi-way execution. .
+Also learned the try and except dynamic
 - week four:
 - week five: